BertaBescos/EmptyCities/README.md

 **Further notes**: Also, you can download a small dataset from [here](https://drive.google.com/open?id=1XkgElMx4kgyhSNWgoarhBvKKDLuYkJ2o).
 Note that this dataset is valid for testing, but it contains very few images for training.

 ## Citation
-If you use this code for your research, please cite our paper Empty Cities: Image Inpainting for a Dynamic Objects Invariant Space</a>:
+If you use this code for your research, please cite our paper Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space</a>:

 ```
 @article{emptycities2018,
-  title={Empty Cities: Image Inpainting for a Dynamic-Objects-Invariant Space},
+  title={Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space},
   author={Bescos, Berta and Neira, José and Siegwart, Roland and Cadena, Cesar},
   journal={arXiv},
   year={2018}